swiftlang/swift/docs/SIL.rst

 instruction does no retaining or releasing of its arguments by itself; the `calling convention`_'s retain/release policy must be handled by separate explicit ``retain`` and ``release`` instructions.
-The return value will likewise not be implicitly retained or released. ``%0`` must be an object of a concrete function type; generic functions must have all of their generic parameters bound with a ``specialize`` instruction before they can be applied.
+The return value will likewise not be implicitly retained or released.

 NB: If the callee value is of a thick function type, ``apply`` currently consumes the callee value at +1 strong retain count.

+If the callee is generic, all of its generic parameters must be bound by the given substitution list.
+The arguments and return value is given with these generic substitutions applied.

+TODO: The instruction, when applied to a generic function, currently implicitly performs abstraction difference transformations enabled by the given substitutions, such as promoting address-only arguments and returns to register arguments.
+This should be fixed.

 TODO: should have normal/unwind branch targets, like LLVM ``invoke``.